Buddy Holly (song)

 "Buddy Holly" is a song by the American rock band Weezer.
-The song was written by Rivers Cuomo and released by DGC Records as the second single from the band's debut album, Weezer (The Blue Album) (1994).
-The lyrics reference the song's namesake, 1950s rock-and-roll singer Buddy Holly, and actress Mary Tyler Moore.
+It was written by Rivers Cuomo and released by DGC Records as the second single from the Weezer debut album, Weezer (The Blue Album) (1994).
+The lyrics reference the 1950s rock-and-roll singer Buddy Holly and the actress Mary Tyler Moore.

 Released on September 7, 1994—which would have been Holly's 58th birthday—"Buddy Holly" reached number two on the US Billboard Modern Rock Tracks chart and number 18 on the Billboard Hot 100 Airplay chart.
-Outside the US, the song peaked at number six in Canada, number 12 in the United Kingdom, number 13 in Iceland, and number 14 in Sweden.
-The song's music video, which features footage from Happy Days and was directed by Spike Jonze, earned considerable exposure when it was included as a bonus media file in Microsoft's initial successful release of the operating system Windows 95.
+It reached number six in Canada, number 12 in the United Kingdom (upon release in 1995), number 13 in Iceland, and number 14 in Sweden.

+The music video, which features footage from Happy Days and was directed by Spike Jonze, earned considerable exposure when it was included as a bonus media file in Microsoft's initial successful release of the operating system Windows 95.

 Rolling Stone ranked "Buddy Holly" number 484 on its list of "The 500 Greatest Songs of All Time" (2021), raising it 15 spots from number 499 (2010), and raised from around 19 years prior, being ranked number 497 (2004).
-The digital version of the single for "Buddy Holly" was certified triple platinum by the Recording Industry Association of America (RIAA) in 2024.
-VH1 ranked it as the 59th greatest song of the 1990s in December 2007.
+The digital single was certified four-times platinum by the Recording Industry Association of America in 2026.
+VH1 ranked it the 59th greatest song of the 1990s in December 2007.

 Background and writing

-Songwriter Rivers Cuomo wrote "Buddy Holly" after his friends made fun of his Asian girlfriend.
+Rivers Cuomo was inspired to write "Buddy Holly" after an incident where his Weezer bandmates made fun of his friend from the Santa Monica College Choir.
 He originally planned to exclude it from the album; he felt it was "cheesy" and perhaps did not represent the sound he was pursuing for Weezer.
 Producer Ric Ocasek persuaded him to include it.
 In the book River's Edge, Ocasek is quoted saying: "I remember at one point he was hesitant to do 'Buddy Holly' and I was like, 'Rivers, we can talk about it.
 Do it anyway, and if you don't like it when it's done, we won't use it.
 But I think you should try.
 You did write it and it is a great song.
 Bassist Matt Sharp recalled: "Ric said we'd be stupid to leave it off the album.
 We'd come into the studio in the morning and find little pieces of paper with doodles on them: WE WANT BUDDY HOLLY."

+The song is well known for the distinctive, high-pitched guitar lick at the end of the guitar solo (around 2:09 in the song), which has been used as a bait-and-switch prank in a similar way to Rickrolling.
+This phenomenon is widely known across the internet as "Weezer rolling" or simply getting "Weezer'd".

+Coincidentally, the theme song for The Mary Tyler Moore Show was written by Sonny Curtis, who played with Buddy Holly in Texas and later performed as one of The Crickets.